citp/privacy-policy-historical/c/cr/cri/cricket-365.net.md

-> *The following text is extracted and transformed from the cricket-365.net privacy policy that was archived on 2011-02-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110214120210id_/http%3A//www.cricket-365.net/p/disclaimer-privacy-policy_22.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cricket-365.net privacy policy that was archived on 2011-12-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111213110801id_/http%3A//www.cricket-365.net/p/disclaimer-privacy-policy_22.html) for the most accurate reproduction.*

-# DISCLAIMER & PRIVACY POLICY | Cricket-365
+# Cricket Highlights, Live cricket Streaming Free Online | India vs West Indies Live: DISCLAIMER & PRIVACY POLICY

 **DISCLAIMER & PRIVACY POLICY**